KPIX 5 Reporter Robbed At Gunpoint While Covering Car Break-Ins At San Francisco's Twin Peaks

-SAN FRANCISCO (CBS SF) — A KPIX 5 reporter investigating a series of auto break-ins around Twin Peaks was robbed of his camera at gunpoint Wednesday.
+SAN FRANCISCO (CBS SF) — A KPIX 5 reporter investigating a series of auto break-ins around Twin Peaks in San Francisco was robbed of his camera at gunpoint Wednesday.

-Residents who live near Twin Peaks say car break-ins have been commonplace in the neighborhood since the San Francisco Metropolitan Transportation Authority (SFMTA) closed the access road to the popular vista point to automobile traffic at the beginning of the pandemic.READ MORE: Bill Would Require California Retailers To Have Gender-Neutral Sections; Violators Face Fines
+Residents who live near the city landmark say car break-ins have been commonplace in the neighborhood since the San Francisco Metropolitan Transportation Authority (SFMTA) closed the access road to the popular vista point to automobile traffic at the beginning of the pandemic.READ MORE: State ABC Revokes Liquor Licenses Of Store Owned By Gilroy Couple Accused Of Human Trafficking

 “The car came up here while we were about to do an interview, three guys jumped out,” said Ford.
 “One had a gun and put in my face and said, ‘We’re taking the camera.'”